mayajoyiwabuchi/versionControl/README.md

 4. Type your name into the textbox and hit "enter"
 5. You did it, now try the second code box In[2]

+## License Information
+This code file is licensed under the GNU general public license.
+We care about the sharing of code, and encourage community interaction with it.
+We kindly ask that you distribute altered copies.

 ## We'd love your advice.
 Here is how you can you help!
 The developers of this code and repo are all Pitt students!
 You can reach us via Pitt email at: